Cincinnati Zoo and Botanical Garden: Lords of the Arctic

 Lords of the Arctic opened in 2000, housing species representing northern parts of the world in a 21,000 sqft attraction.
-Originally housing polar bears; the last individual having passed away in 2021, the exhibit also features Arctic foxes.
-According to the zoo's master plan, the exhibit will become a home for American black bears, harbor seals, brown fur seals, New Zealand fur seals, walruses, Dalmatian pelicans, California sea lions, and sea otters.
+Originally housing polar bears; the last individual having died in 2021, the exhibit also features Arctic foxes.
+According to the zoo's master plan, the exhibit will be retooled to house North American wildlife, along with American black bears and sea otters in Fall 2025.

 Jungle Trails

 Jungle Trails takes visitors through a 2.5 acre naturalized rain forest habitat, teeming with rare and exotic wildlife and hundreds of plant species from Asia, South America, and Africa.
 Each region in the exhibit is divided by outdoor and indoor habitats with enjoyable viewing of the Zoo's collection of rare primates birds, reptiles, insects, small mammals.

 The attraction received the AZA prestigious exhibit award in 1994, a year after it opened.
 First, a series of outdoor exhibits features Sumatran orangutans, white-handed gibbons, Müller's gibbons, helmeted curassows and blue-throated macaws.
 Next, an indoor building houses pygmy slow loris, golden-headed lion tamarins, and white-faced sakis, in addition to indoor housing for the orangutans and gibbons.
 Further on, another series of outdoor exhibits features black howlers, bonobos, Coquerel's sifakas, and Angola colobuses.
 The second building features West African pottos, and an aye-aye.

 Birds of the World

 Birds of the World features a wide-variety of bird species from throughout the entire world, including a selection of aviaries that guests can enter to get up close and personal.
-Birds housed include Bali mynas, boat-billed herons, buff-crested bustards, Guam rails, Inca terns, masked lapwings, peacocks, sunbitterns, thick-billed parrots, penguins and puffins.
+Birds housed include Bali mynas, boat-billed herons, buff-crested bustards, Guam rails, Inca terns, masked lapwings, sunbitterns, thick-billed parrots, penguins and puffins.